Footjob

 - Foot Worship55/100Power, Roles & ScenariosThe submissive, reverent practice of kissing, massaging, caressing or venerating a partner's feet, usually inside a dominance-and-submission dynamic.
 It names an activity and a ritual of devotion rather than the underlying attraction, which is the foot fetish.55

-- Sole Fetish53/100Body Parts & PartialismAn erotic focus on the underside of the foot — the sole — and especially its texture, wrinkles, and lines.
-A narrower expression of foot partialism, it is closely tied to the popular "wrinkled soles" community and search term.53
+- Sole Fetish53/100Body Parts & PartialismSole fetishism is an erotic focus on the underside of the foot (the sole), especially its texture, softness, and the wrinkles and flex-lines that appear when the foot bends.
+A narrower form of foot partialism tied to the popular "wrinkled soles" search term.53

 - Breeding Kink / Impregnation Fetish54/100Impregnation fetishism · Acts & ActivitiesA pattern of sexual arousal centered on the idea, act, or imagined risk of impregnation, getting someone pregnant or being impregnated, usually as fantasy or role-play rather than an actual wish to conceive.54